 The patent is the subject of a suit pending between RIM and Kodak in federal court in Dallas.
 The company filed notice with the judge in Dallas about yesterday’s findings.

 Kristin Huguet, a spokeswoman for Apple, said the company had no comment.

-Kodak has been trying to charge for the use of its digital- imaging patents, and suing (EK) in instances where that strategy failed.
+Kodak has been trying to charge for the use of its digital- imaging patents, and suing (EK:US) in instances where that strategy failed.
 The company sought Chapter 11 protection in January after years of burning through cash as digital technology hurt its film business.

 The commission is scheduled to complete the investigation by Sept.
 21. The case targets Apple’s iPhone and BlackBerry devices including the Tour, Storm, Bold, Curve and Pearl.
 Kodak had lost its fight before another ITC judge, only to have the commission revive the case last year.

 The patent case is In the Matter of Certain Mobile Telephones and Wireless Communication Devices Featuring Digital Cameras, and Components Thereof, 337-703, U.S. International Trade Commission (Washington).

 For more patent news, click here.